What's the meaning of the phrase 'Toodle-oo'?

 The British term 'toodle-oo' is a fellow-traveller of various terms associated with walking or departing in a carefree manner - toddle, tootle and their extended forms toddle-off and tootle-pip.
 Let's also not forget tootle-oo, which is a commonly heard alternative form of toodle-oo, and also its Irish variant tooraloo.

 Tootle is a variant of toddle, both meaning 'walk in a leisurely manner'.
-Toddle, which is really the base word which leads eventually to toodle-oo, is moderately old and makes an appearance in print in Allan Ramsay's The tea-table miscellany, or a collection of Scots songs, 1724:
+Toddle is the word which leads to toodle-oo, is a moderately old word and makes an appearance in print in Allan Ramsay's The tea-table miscellany, or a collection of Scots songs, 1724:

 "Could na my love come todlen hame." [toddling home]